LivTel/oss/README.md

 The OSS web-service is usually deployed to the tomcat web-service container on ltproxy, by copying /home/dev/bin/javalib/ngat_new_oss.war to ltproxy and copying it to /usr/local/tomcat/webapps/ (tomcat should then automatically install it).
 When first deploying the web-service a osswebservice.properties has to be installed  as ltproxy:/usr/local/tomcat/conf/osswebservice.properties, which contains the model RMI object names and the location of the host that is hosting the models (with ModelRMILauncher).
 The currently installed version is maintained here: [osswebservice.properties](resources/config/osswebservice.properties.live) .

 As part of trying to move the currently installed system to a newer architecture, and also to facilitate NRT SODC integration testing, we are developing a docker container image of the OSS webservice.
-See the [image](image) directory for details.
+See the [images](images) directory for details.

 ## ModelRMILauncher Deployment